Thank You to Our Sponsors!

-As an annual event, the conference will be held at Lewis & Clark Law School, except every third year when the conference will go on the road to a new location.
+As an annual event, the conference will be held in Portland, Oregon, except every third year when the conference will go on the road to a new location.
 The organizers of the Conference hope that by hosting the event in different parts of the country, it will become accessible to those who may not be able to travel to Portland, Oregon.
 With this exciting merger, the Animal Law Conference is the preeminent event in the field of animal law today.

 “Finally, a conference that lives up to its philosophy!”